MBA90/springbootapp/README.md

 }
 ```

-* Now you can test you configuration by running the spring boot application,either from eclipse 'run as java application' neither execute "mvn spring-boot:run" but make sure to navigate to directory of the project where the pom.xml file located.
+* Now test the configuration by running the spring boot application, either from eclipse 'run as java application' neither execute "mvn spring-boot:run" but make sure to navigate to directory of the project where the pom.xml file located.

 ```
 mvn spring-boot:run